calebwagner/MySQL-playground/README.md

 # sql-practice
-A collection of sample SQL file.
+A collection of sample SQL files.